EmceeEscher/Robot-thermo-group/enph253/project_report/REPORT.md

 required to be completely autonomous; that is, there could be no remote control of the robots by the team members.
-The robots had to detect both the IR beacons and the tape they were driving on, and all decisions had to be made using nothing more than the robotsí internal software and the data received through its sensors.
+The robots had to detect both the IR beacons and the tape they were driving on, and all decisions had to be made using nothing more than the robots‚Äô internal software and the data received through its sensors.

 The rules of the competition were fairly simple.
 Robots had two